 Photos are coming in of the devastation caused by today’s large earthquake, which occurred at 12.51pm in Christchurch

-The dust cloud over the central city from damages buildings is reminiscent of September 2001 – advice from authorities is to stay OFF the roads and OFF the phone – these are the life lines…
+The dust cloud over the central city from damaged buildings is reminiscent of September 2001 – advice from authorities is to stay OFF the roads and OFF the phone – these are the life lines…

 People will be afraid and frightened…check on neighbours and people around you…